ironbay/riptide/docs/web/src/markdown/javascript.md

 # Javascript

-The first step to setting up Riptide is creating a websocket connection.
-Create a Websocket on port 12000:
+The first step to setting up Riptide is creating a connection instance, which provides an interface for interacting with our Websocket connection to the remote server.
+We'll later user this connection instance to listen for changes in our connection status.

 ```javascript
 const connection = Riptide.Connection.create()